X-LANCE/SLAM-LLM/examples/s2s/README.md

 ## Training

-### Pre-training (Not Recommended) / TTS
+### S2S Pre-training (Not Recommended) / TTS
-To pre-train the model with **TTS** task (not recommended for S2S models) or to train a TTS model within the SLAM-Omni framework, you can run the following command:
+To pre-train the S2S model with **TTS** task (not recommended) or to directly train a TTS model within the SLAM-Omni framework, you can run the following command:
 ```bash
 bash ./examples/s2s/scripts/pretrain/pretrain_tts.sh
 ```